Issei-177013/Cloudflare-Utils/README.md

 The application uses two main JSON files located in `/opt/Cloudflare-Utils/src/`:
 - `configs.json`: Stores all user-defined configurations, including Cloudflare accounts, zones, and single-record rotation rules.
 - `rotation_status.json`: Tracks the last rotation time for each record or group to ensure rotations happen at the correct interval.
-- `state.json`: Stores the state for multi-record rotation configurations.
+- `state.json`: Stores state for multi-record rotations and fired triggers.

 ### API Token Permissions